reemagit/GraphKernel/README.md

 - numpy
 - scipy
 - networkx (optional but recommended, otherwise graphs can be passed as numpy adjacency matrices)
+- tqdm (optional but recommended, in order to have nice progress bars in longer operations)
 - h5py (optional, for saving and loading kernels)

 ## Example of basic usage